Is there a link between poor sleep and chronic pain?

 Can treating chronic pain lead to disrupted sleep?

-The bad news: Some pain medications can cause insomnia or sleep apnea.
+Some pain medications can cause insomnia or worsen conditions like sleep apnea.
 If you suffer from insomnia or suspect you might have a sleep breathing disorder, and you are taking drugs for chronic pain, you should have a conversation with your doctor and pharmacist about your options.

 What can patients with chronic pain do to improve their sleep?